Krow10ca/SetRandomPassword/README.md

 # SetRandomPassword
-PowerShell script that configures a random passwords on a list of accounts
+PowerShell script that configures random passwords on a list of active directory accounts